 - We will otherwise share personal information with your consent.

 - As described in this section, Glassdoor may share your data with our affiliates.
 When we share this data, this may be considered a “sale” under applicable law.
-Once we begin sharing data you will be able to opt-out of this sharing by accessing the link in our footer titled “Do Not Sell My Personal Information”
+Once we begin sharing data you will be able to opt-out of this sharing by accessing the link in our footer titled “Do Not Sell My Info”

 The Legal Basis on Which Glassdoor Processes Your Personal Data